Nothing worth doing is ever easy, otherwise it would have already been done.

 Bringing people together is what I'm all about.
 I co-founded the West Chester Cinco De Mayo festival, worked with Mayor Herrin to create the Mayor's Opioid Task Force, volunteered and raised money for the Melton Center, and raise community awareness about the pandemic eviction crisis.
 That is why I am running for Mayor of West Chester.
 I know firsthand how hard this economy can be.
 I want to give a voice to people who normally don't get a seat at the table.

 While I have lived in many places, West Chester is the only place that I’ve called home.
 I love West Chester and will work hard to make it flourish.
 In these divisive times, we need a leader who can bring people together.
-With your help, we can work to build a community as one.
+With your help, we can work to build a sustainable, equitable, safe and prosperous West Chester.

 Thank you for your time and support.
 I look forward to the opportunity to earn your vote.

-COVID-19 cases and deaths are rising.
+Thankfully, Cases of COVID-19 are falling, but we aren’t out of the woods yet.
 I commend Mayor Herrin’s swift action last year, and I strongly believe that West Chester closing down as early as it did is a major reason why our numbers are low locally today, but we must remain vigilant.

 I have a deep respect for the work of the WCPD, but last year our community made It clear that we need to reevaluate the way policing is done in our community.
 I am committed to that effort and have been working to develop a series of reforms.